mauriciopoppe/blog/site/content/notes/bachata.md

 Nowadays, I spend my free time at home practicing a small set of moves and some variations, as I mentioned before I also practice isolations a lot.
 My teacher says that we should dominate the fundamentals and that's exactly what I focus at home over and over again.
+To learn new combos I use https://bachatasteps.com/.

 In the dance floor there are good days and bad days.
 Days where you feel the flow of the music and all the moves click in your head and days where you don't feel the flow of the music at all.
-Days where you dance with a follower and all of the moves and their transitions seem so effortless and days where you can't make a connection with a follower and the moves don't go with the flow.
+Days where you dance with a follower and all of the moves and their transitions seem so effortless and days where you can't make a connection with a follower and they seem disinterested and the moves don't go with the flow, it's just another day.

 It's a life long hobby, so let's just enjoy the process.